Barbara Nwaba: Early life and education

-Professional career
+Career

-Continuing with the multi-event oriented Santa Barbara Track Club, Nwaba continued to make steady improvements with coach Josh Priester, himself a former UCSB track and field coach.
+Continuing with the multi-event-oriented Santa Barbara Track Club, Nwaba made steady improvements with coach Josh Priester, a former UCSB track and field coach.
 She was fifth at the 2012 Olympic Trials scoring 5986 points.

-Nwaba was an assistant coach at Santa Barbara High School in the 2012-13 school year.
+Nwaba was an assistant coach at Santa Barbara High School in the 2012–13 school year.

 At the 2014 Outdoor Championships she finished second to Sharon Day-Monroe in the heptathlon by 163 points, scoring 6307 points.

 Barbara Nwaba is the 2015 American Champion, edging Sharon Day-Monroe by 42 points, scoring exactly 6500 points.
 She finished second to Day-Monroe at the 2015 USA Indoor Track and Field Championships in the pentathlon.
-Nwaba's total makes her the sixth-highest scoring heptathlon performer in United States history.
+Nwaba's total makes her the sixth-highest-scoring heptathlon performer in United States history.

 At the 2015 World Championships in Athletics, Nwaba misstepped the very first hurdle and then fell over the second.
 She continued in the competition despite the event costing her points.
 Ultimately, Nwaba completed the heptathlon and scored 5,315 points to place 27th.
 In the process Nwaba recorded new personal bests in the javelin and shot put.

-Barbara Nwaba is the 2016 American Pentathlon Champion and qualified to represent USA at 2016 World Indoor Championships in Athletics.
-Barbara Nwaba earned a bronze medal behind Brianne Theisen-Eaton and Alina Fyodorova in the Pentathlon at 2016 World Indoor Championships scoring 4661 points.
+Barbara Nwaba is the 2016 American Pentathlon Champion and qualified to represent the USA at the 2016 World Indoor Championships in Athletics.
+Barbara Nwaba earned a bronze medal behind Brianne Theisen-Eaton and Alina Fyodorova in the Pentathlon at the 2016 World Indoor Championships scoring 4661 points.

-Barbara Nwaba scored 6494 points in the Heptathlon to join Team USA teammates Heather Miller-Koch and Kendell Williams at 2016 United States Olympic Trials and represented USA at 2016 Summer Olympics finishing 12th as the top American.
+Barbara Nwaba scored 6494 points in the Heptathlon to join Team USA teammates Heather Miller-Koch and Kendell Williams at the 2016 United States Olympic Trials.
+She represented USA at the 2016 Summer Olympics finishing 12th as the top American.